w0d4/yt-backup/README.md

 ## Usage
 ### Get help output
-- python3 yt-backup.py --help
+- `python3 yt-backup.py --help`

 ### Add a channel
 #### By channel ID (better option)
-- python3 yt-backup.py add_channel --channel_id <youtube-channel-id>
+- `python3 yt-backup.py add_channel --channel_id <youtube-channel-id>`
 #### By username
-- python3 yt-backup.py add_channel --username <youtube-user-id>
+- `python3 yt-backup.py add_channel --username <youtube-user-id>`
 #### By channel id with downloading all playlists and video infos and limit video download to videos starting from now
-python3 yt-backup.py add_channel --channel_id <youtube-channel-id> --all_meta --download_from now
+- `python3 yt-backup.py add_channel --channel_id <youtube-channel-id> --all_meta --download_from now`

 ### Get all playlists for channels
 #### For all channels
-- python3 yt-backup.py get_playlists
+- `python3 yt-backup.py get_playlists`
 #### For only one channel
-- python3 yt-backup.py get_playlists --channel_id <youtube channel_id>
+- `python3 yt-backup.py get_playlists --channel_id <youtube channel_id>`

 ### Get all videos from all playlists
-- python3 yt-backup.py get_video_infos
+- `python3 yt-backup.py get_video_infos`

 ### Download all videos which are not downloaded currently
-- python3 yt-backup.py download_videos
+- `python3 yt-backup.py download_videos`

 ### Download all videos from one specific playlist ID
-- python3 yt-backup.py download_videos --playlist_id
+- `python3 yt-backup.py download_videos --playlist_id`

 All videos which are in database, but not in the channel's playlist anymore, will be marked as offline.

-If you want to know, if they are completly gone or just private now, you should run python3 yt-backup.py verify_offline_videos
+If you want to know if they are completely gone or just private, you should run `python3 yt-backup.py verify_offline_videos`

 ### Generate Statistics
-- python3 yt-backup.py generate_statistics --statistics <archive_size,videos_monitored,videos_downloaded>
+- `python3 yt-backup.py generate_statistics --statistics <archive_size,videos_monitored,videos_downloaded>`

 ### Get playlists, get video infos, download new videos, check all offline videos against youtube API and generate statistics in one command
-- python3 yt-backup.py run
+- `python3 yt-backup.py run`

 ### Enable or disable the download for videos of a channel
-- python3 yt-backup.py toggle_channel_download --username <channel_name> --disable
+- `python3 yt-backup.py toggle_channel_download --username <channel_name> --disable`
-- python3 yt-backup.py toggle_channel_download --username <channel_name> --enable
+- `python3 yt-backup.py toggle_channel_download --username <channel_name> --enable`

-### Verifiy all marked offline videos if they are really offline or only private
+### Verify all marked offline videos if they are really offline or only private
-- python3 yt-backup.py verify_offline_videos
+- `python3 yt-backup.py verify_offline_videos`
-All videos which are marked as offline in database will be checked in packages of 50 videos against the youtube API.
+All videos which are marked as offline in database will be checked in packages of 50 videos against the YouTube API.
 Each video which is not returned in answer, will be marked as offline.
 If a video is part of the answer, it will be marked as online again or as unlisted if the API reports this.

 ### List channels with playlists
 #### For all channels
-- python3 yt-backup.py list_playlists
+- `python3 yt-backup.py list_playlists`
 #### For only one channel by username
-- python3 yt-backup.py list_playlists --username <channel name from DB>
+- `python3 yt-backup.py list_playlists --username <channel name from DB>`
 #### For only one channel by channel ID
-- python3 yt-backup.py list_playlists --channel_id <channel_id>
+- `python3 yt-backup.py list_playlists --channel_id <channel_id>`

 ### Set a download limit date for a playlist
 #### Set a specific date and time for download date limit
-python3 yt-backup.py modify_playlist --playlist_id <playlist_id> --download_from "2019-06-01 00:00:00"
+- `python3 yt-backup.py modify_playlist --playlist_id <playlist_id> --download_from "2019-06-01 00:00:00"`
 #### Remove download date limit from playlist
-python3 yt-backup.py modify_playlist --playlist_id <playlist_id> --download_from all
+- `python3 yt-backup.py modify_playlist --playlist_id <playlist_id> --download_from all`
 #### What will happen?
-If a video has no upload date, it will be checked against youtube API to get download date.
+If a video has no upload date, it will be checked against YouTube API to get download date.

 If a videos upload date is newer than it's playlist download date limit, download required will be set to 1.
 Else it will be set to 0.

 ## Problems
 ### I get strange error messages during run or get_video_infos regarding encoding errors
 Make sure your database, tables and columns are created with utf8mb4 encoding support.

 Execute the following statements against your database in case you are using MariaDB/MySQL.
 Make sure the only output is utf8mb4
 ```SQL
 SELECT default_character_set_name FROM information_schema.SCHEMATA